one-among-us/data/people/luxuanwen3/page.en.md

 > the right to love without limits.
 > <p style="text-align: right;">― Albert Camus, Lyrical and Critical Essays</p>

-Nini is very warm to people, though this is not always evident in her outward demeanor.
-Rather, it is reflected in the pieces of her words that contain her equal and full love for everyone.
-She may call you "babe" and offer a hug.
-She will patiently explain what you don't know and try not to pass on her negativity to her friends.
+Nini was very warm to people, though this was not always evident in her outward demeanor.
+Rather, it was reflected in the pieces of her words that conveyed her equal and full love for everyone.
+She might call you "babe" and offer a hug.
+She would patiently explain what you didn't know and try not to pass on her negativity to her friends.

 > Hope you find your peace in silence.
 > Good night and wake up in a brand new world.

-I (@Collapsar_ndn) haven't known Nini for very long, but I'm still affected by her positive energy, and I welcome all the other friends to contribute to the text and reminisce about our former friend,Nini.
+I (The author of this entry) hadn't known Nini for very long, but I was still deeply affected by her positive energy.
+I invite all our friends to contribute to this entry and share memories of our dear friend, Nini.
 Thanks for your help to Nini. @awxs_2081573566 @Bolichara0 @N552AA

+Contributor for this entry: [Collapsar_ndn](https://twitter.com/Collapsar_ndn)